Battle of Kontum: Attacks on the Fire Support Bases

+In the first week of April, Gen. Du's order of battle showed the 22nd Division with a total of 13 battalions consisting of three border ranger battalions, eight ARVN infantry battalions and scout companies, cavalry, sector forces, and 50 tubes of artillery; the Airborne Division with six airborne battalions, one border ranger battalion, and 16 tubes of artillery; Kontum sector with a ranger group of two battalions and territorial forces; and 50 tanks belonging to the 14th and 19th Armored Squadrons spread between Pleiku and Ben Het.

+This realignment strained the logistical support of ARVN forces north of Vo Dinh due to the limited capability of the single road into the area.
+As this posture the ARVN forces were extremely vulnerable to an envelopment which would isolate al forces north of Vo Dinh.
+The pressure continued to increase, however, as the enemy buildup continued.
+His problems were compounded by the ineffective leadership of Col. Lê Đức Đạt, the 22nd Division Commander, whose inept handling of a combat assault by the 9th Airborne Battalion resulted in the loss of two helicopters, a failure to exploit two B-52 strikes, and divisiveness between the 22nd Division ann the Airborne Division.

-On 14 April, following a rocket and artillery barrage, the 320th Division attacked Firebase Charlie on the northern end of Rocket Ridge and 10 km from Dak To.
+On 14 April, following a rocket and artillery barrage, the 320th Division attacked Firebase Charlie (Hill 1015) on the northern end of Rocket Ridge and 10 km from Đắk Tô.
 Despite airstrikes and helicopter gunship support the ARVN Airborne defenders were forced to abandon the base that night.
 Major John J. Duffy, the advisor to the 11th Airborne Battalion, would be awarded the Medal of Honor for his actions in 2022.
 The attacks on the firebases continued as April wore on.
 Finally on 21 April, FSB Delta was taken by the PAVN.
 Several of the other bases had to be given up soon after with heavy casualties.